liu-qilong/bibtex-scholar/README.md

 You can open multiple paper panels and draw them to the place you want.

+### Custom template for `.md` notes

+If you want, you can overload the default template for the creation of `.md` note from the bibtex citation.
+You can choose the template in the settings under *Custom note template path*.
+When filled, the plugin uses the template to create the next note in the folder specified as *Default paper note folder*.

+You can also use Templater plugin functionality: see [New bibtex.md](gallery/New%20bibtex.md).

 ## Future plan 🤖

 AI-powered features and more workflow enhancements are on the way!